microsoft/code-with-engineering-playbook/docs/observability/tools/KubernetesDashboards.md

   - view and access logs
   - live view of the pods state (e.g. started, terminating, etc)

-- Different dashboards may provide different functionalities and the use case to choose a particular dashboard will depend on the requirements.
+- Different dashboards may provide different functionalities, and the use case to choose a particular dashboard will depend on the requirements.
 For example, many dashboards provide a way to only monitor your applications on Kubernetes but do not provide a way to manage them.

 ## Open Source Dashboards